carboni123/carboni123.github.io/_posts/2025-03-19-a-shift-from-cpu-to-llm-a-new-age-of-computing.md

+---
+layout: post
+title: "A shift from CPUs to LLMs: A New Age of Computing"
+date: 2025-03-19
+---

 # A shift from CPUs to LLMs: A New Age of Computing

 ## How a CPU Works: The Brain of Your Computer